 There are more ways to make money as a commercial pilot than just working in the airlines.
 When I first started flying, a great source of income for me was teaching students to fly.
 I loved the opportunity to pass on my experience, and the extra money certainly helped!

 As a flying instructor, I was paid $50 per hour teaching new students to fly, in accordance with the pilot’s award rate for single aircraft operations below 1350kg.
 Whilst teaching students to fly multi-engine aircraft, I was paid a higher rate of $100 per hour, which exceeded the award rate of $85 per hour for multi-engine aircraft below 3500kg.
+If your thinking about becoming a Certified Flying Instructor, check out these Five reasons why becoming a flying instructor may be a better option than becoming an airline pilot

 Corporate jet pilot

 Corporate jets companies require their pilots to have decent experience.
 Lower tier operators flying single or twin light turboprops such as King Airs may have reduced minimums, but established Jet companies will often require around 3000 Flight hours, and experience on Type.
 These jobs can command attractive remuneration packages exceeding $200,000, but the time pressure and on-call nature can be too demanding for some.
 Others relish the opportunity to jet-set all over the globe and travel on the companies dime whilst they are on call.
 Aircraft include learjet45, phenom300, global express.
+Check out Pilot Patrick’s blog on his experience flying both Corporate Jets and in the Airline, and see what he has to think.

 Even more ways of making money